 Eczema is a type of skin rash which causes the skin to become inflamed.
 The rash is usually red and itchy and the affected areas become dry and scaly.
 Eczema is not caused by a bacterium but rather it is an allergic reaction of the body’s immune system to external stimulus.
 This skin rash is common in families which have a history of skin allergies, hay fever, or asthma.
 Eczema is perfectly curable with medication and skin lotions.

-Easy tips to prevent skin diseases this monsoon
+Easy tips to prevent monsoon skin diseases:

 Consult an expert doctor now